wezm/wezm.net/content/technical/2019/03/first-3-weeks-of-professional-rust.md

 surprisingly long way and had served me well for most of my personal projects.

-When building some parsing code I quickly felt the need to use a real debugger in order to step through, and examine execution of a failing test.
+When building some parsing code I quickly felt the need to use a real debugger in order to step through and examine execution of a failing test.
 It's possible to do this on the command line with the `rust-gdb` or `rust-lldb` wrappers that come with Rust.
 However, I find them fiddly to use and verbose to operate.